twonote/python-mt-st/README.md

 ![Screenshot](https://user-images.githubusercontent.com/3183314/44708568-09def800-aada-11e8-9a2c-f576c9d8f00f.png)

-A Python module for controlling magnetic tape drives under Linux from Python.
-The module can control magnetic tape drive operation, just like mt variants (mt-st, mt-gnu, etc.) under Unix-like OSs.
+A Python module for controlling magnetic tape drives under Linux.
+The module can perform tape drive operation, just like mt variants (mt-st, mt-gnu, etc.) under Unix-like OSs.
+For example, a user can rewind, forward/backward space, erase the cartridge, and so on.
+The current implementation is just a wrapper of mt-gnu.
+In the future, we will move to communicate with
-User can do control operations and erase the cartridge.
-This implementation is based on mt-gnu.
-In the next version we will move to communicate with linux st driver via ioctl instead.
+Linux st driver directly via ioctl instead.

 ## Usage